wavded/www/content/post/large-projects.md

 ---

 I have worked with Express for over four years now and I cannot count how many different ways I have reorganized my code!
-Express bills itself as an *un*-opinionated framework.
+Express bills itself as an unopinionated framework.
 This is true.
 If you search for "express boilerplate" you will find a **lot** of different ways to organize your project.

 In my experience, there isn't "one best way" to structure a project.
 If you are looking for that, you probably won't find it.
 That's not to say there aren't things that work better than others.